 What is inherent risk?

-Under ISA 315 (Revised 2019), inherent risk is no longer assessed as high, medium, or low.
-Instead, auditors assess where each assertion sits on an inherent risk spectrum, from lower to higher.
+Under ISA 315 (Revised 2019), IR is no longer assessed as high, medium, or low.
+Instead, auditors assess where each assertion sits on an IR spectrum, from lower to higher.
 This spectrum approach forces more granular thinking about what makes one assertion riskier than another.

-The standard identifies five inherent risk factors that drive the assessment: complexity, subjectivity, change, uncertainty, and susceptibility to misstatement due to management bias or fraud.
+ISA 315 identifies five IR factors that drive the assessment: complexity, subjectivity, change, uncertainty, and susceptibility to misstatement due to management bias or fraud.
 The combination and intensity of these factors at the assertion level determines where the assertion sits on the spectrum.

-- Assessed before controls.
-Inherent risk considers only the nature of the item — its complexity, the degree of estimation involved, the extent of change — without credit for any controls the entity has in place.
+• Assessed before controls.
+IR considers only the nature of the item (its complexity, the degree of estimation involved) without credit for any controls the entity has in place.

-- Assessed at the assertion level.
-ISA 315.31 requires the assessment at the assertion level for classes of transactions, account balances, and disclosures — not at the account or financial statement level.
+• Assessed at the assertion level.
+ISA 315.31 requires the assessment at the assertion level for classes of transactions, account balances, disclosures, and their related assertions.
+Not at the account or FS level.

-- Spectrum replaces high/medium/low.
+• Spectrum replaces high/medium/low.
 The 2019 revision introduced a spectrum to prevent the common practice of defaulting everything to "medium."
-Assertions at the higher end of the spectrum require significantly more persuasive audit evidence.
+Assertions at the higher end require more persuasive audit evidence.

-- Five inherent risk factors.
+• Five IR factors.
 Complexity, subjectivity, change, uncertainty, and susceptibility to management bias or fraud.
-These are assessed in combination, not individually checked off.
+These are assessed in combination, not individually checked off as a tick box exercise.

 Why it matters in practice

-The most common mistake in practice is assessing inherent risk at the account level rather than the assertion level.
-Revenue as an account is not inherently risky — the completeness assertion for a cash-based retailer is very different from the occurrence assertion for a software company with multi-element arrangements.
+At firms like ours, the most common mistake is assessing IR at the account level rather than the assertion level.
+Revenue as an account is not inherently risky.
+The completeness assertion for a cash-based retailer is very different from the occurrence assertion for a software company with multi-element arrangements.
 The spectrum only works when the assessment is granular enough to differentiate between assertions within the same account.

-This granularity is precisely what drives a differentiated audit response.
-When inherent risk is assessed thoughtfully at the assertion level, the audit program naturally varies: assertions at the higher end of the spectrum get larger samples, more experienced staff, and more targeted substantive procedures.
-Assertions at the lower end can be addressed with analytical procedures or smaller samples.
+That granularity drives the audit response.
+When IR is assessed at the assertion level, the audit program varies: assertions at the higher end of the spectrum get larger samples and more experienced staff, while assertions at the lower end can be addressed with analytical procedures or smaller samples.
+Without it, you end up with a SALY program that doesn't respond to the actual risks on the engagement.

-Inspectors routinely challenge files where all assertions for an account receive the same risk assessment.
-If the valuation of a simple receivable and the valuation of a complex derivative both sit at the same point on the spectrum, the risk assessment has not been performed in accordance with ISA 315.
+This is the review note that never goes away.
+The fix isn't complicated, it just takes time teams don't feel they have.
+But inspectors routinely challenge files where all assertions for an account receive the same risk assessment.
+If the valuation of a simple receivable and the valuation of a complex derivative both sit at the same point on the spectrum, the risk assessment has not been performed in accordance with ISA 315 .

 Key standard references

-- ISA 315.A2–A5: Application guidance on the inherent risk spectrum and how inherent risk factors interact.
+• ISA 315 .A2–A5: Application guidance on the IR spectrum and how IR factors interact.

-- ISA 315.31: Requirement to assess risks of material misstatement at the assertion level, considering inherent risk and control risk separately.
+• ISA 315.31 : Requirement to assess risks of material misstatement at the assertion level, considering IR and control risk separately.

 Related terms